codecentric/cxf-spring-boot-starter/README.md

 * Now some fields will become available in your kibana dashboard (in other words in your elasticsearch index), e.g. soap-message-inbound contains the Inbound Message
 * see all of them here [ElasticsearchField.java](https://github.com/codecentric/cxf-spring-boot-starter/blob/master/src/main/java/de/codecentric/cxf/logging/ElasticsearchField.java)
 * Additionally [Spring Cloud Sleuth](http://cloud.spring.io/spring-cloud-sleuth/) will provide detailed tracing information of your services.
 Sleuth will populate the Logback MDC automatically with the tracing information.
+You can for example retrieve the Trace-Id of the current call via `MDC.get("X-B3-TraceId")`.
 * The default is to use the ELK stack for log analysis.
 With further configuration you can even extend the tracing infrastructure to use more tailored tracing tools like [Zipkin](http://zipkin.io/).

 ### Custom SOAP faults for XML Schema Validation Errors